regfish7/get_clean_data/README.md

     * Extracting only the data points that give the mean and standard deviation of each measurement
     * Renaming the activities and variables to be more descriptive
     * Creating a second tidy data set with the average of each variable for each activity and each subject.
- * *CodeBook.md*: This code book describes the variables, the data, and the transformations used to produced tidydata.csv, the cleaned data.
+ * *CodeBook.md*: This code book describes the variables, the data, and the transformations used to produced tidydata.txt, the cleaned data.
- * *tidydata.csv*: The tidy dataset produced in run_analysis.R.
+ * *tidydata.txt*: The tidy dataset produced in run_analysis.R.
 Each row represents the average readings for each measurement for a given subject and activity.